-Clearwater, FL - With the Super Bowl just around the corner, Better Business Bureau is warning consumers to be on the alert for knock-off team jerseys, counterfeit memorabilia and phony game tickets.
+With the Super Bowl just around the corner, Better Business Bureau warns consumers to be on the alert for knock-off team jerseys, counterfeit memorabilia and phony game tickets.

-“There are three good reasons not to buy counterfeit goods: theft, quality and security,” notes Karen Nalven, President of BBB serving West Florida.
+“There are three good reasons not to buy counterfeit goods: theft, quality and security,” said Claire Rosenzweig, President and CEO of the Better Business Bureau Serving Metropolitan New York.
 “Counterfeit items are stolen goods.
-If you love your team, you would not want to buy a hat or jersey from someone who has stolen the team’s name and logo for their own profit."
+If you love your team, don’t buy a hat or jersey from someone who has stolen the team’s name and logo for their own profit.
+And counterfeit items are almost always more cheaply made, which means they won’t last as long as the real thing.
+If you have a problem with the products, sellers of counterfeit items are much less likely to help you than legitimate sellers.”

 But you may have an even bigger problem if you try to buy counterfeit memorabilia online.
 Several BBBs around the country have reported websites that don’t even have any merchandise to sell you…they just want your credit card number and personal information in order to steal your identity or drain your bank account.
 The best way to ensure you are getting official sports gear is to buy directly from the team or league websites, or from official vendors at the stadium.